 Habitat and Distribution: Southeast Asia; inhabiting swamps, marshes and rice paddies

-The downside to keeping Dragon snakes is that they are not yet established in captivity, thus all available specimens are currently wild caught imports.
+Dragon snakes are not yet established in captivity, thus all available specimens are currently wild caught imports.
 If you are interested in keeping this species, it is highly recommended that you have at least some experience establishing wild caught imports.
 While a small handful of people have been successful in keeping Dragon snakes, due to their current status in captivity, this species is best suited for advanced keepers until established captive bred specimens are more readily available.

 Substrate and Humidity

-Dragons snakes require consistently high humidity at all times and often spend a majority of their time underground.
-In order to satisfy their semi-fossorial (burrowing) nature and maintain humidity levels of 90%+, I prefer to use organic peat moss for substrate.
+Dragon snakes require consistently high humidity at all times and often spend a majority of their time underground.
+In order to satisfy their semi-fossorial (burrowing) nature and maintain humidity levels of 90%+, I prefer to use an organic potting soil and vermiculite blend for substrate.
 It is crucial that you are not using a substrate that you must constantly modify by adding water to maintain humidity levels, as minimal interaction with this species is best to avoid additional stress.
-When using the peat moss, I will add two cups of water upon initial placement and then only mist once every week or two for a few seconds each time.
-Keep in mind that this particular substrate does mold a bit faster than other substrates, so be sure to maintain a sanitary environment and replace as necessary.
+I add two cups of water upon initially placing my substrate and then only mist once every week or two for a few seconds each time.
+Dragon snakes are more vulnerable to skin diseases, thus it is important to keep the environment as sanitary as possible.
 Adding a drainage layer to allow for a more even distribution of moisture through the substrate is highly recommended to help maintain humidity.

 Dragon snakes do not require external heat and should ideally be kept in a temperature-controlled room between 75-77°F. High temperatures are detrimental to this species, so do not overheat them!
 If your house is kept cool and you are unable to maintain a room temperature within this threshold, you can mount a 60W CHE (ceramic heat emitter) ABOVE the enclosure to meet their heating requirements.
 You will have to calibrate the temperatures by adjusting the height from the CHE to the enclosure, starting from the farthest distance and gradually moving closer as necessary.
 Always use a thermostat with any and all heat sources.